-9.27 Although most employment is available within the larger urban areas, it is worth noting that there are exceptions of large scale uses that provide employment within the rural area.
+9.25 Although most employment is available within the larger urban areas, it is worth noting that there are exceptions of large scale uses that provide employment within the rural area.
 As well as designated employment sites at Fradley, Shenstone and Fazeley, some rural settlements have existing employment uses within or adjacent to them, such as Armitage Shanks in Armitage with Handsacre, Drayton Manor Park near Fazeley, the National Memorial Arboretum near Alrewas, St. Giles Hospice and the Barracks in Whittington and Spire Hospital in Little Aston.
 Depending on planning restrictions such as Green Belt, some of these uses may look to expand in the future, which could increase the level of employment in the rural area.
 Outside of these areas, and where public transport provision is poor, access to employment is largely dependent on the private car.
 This is especially evident for workers with irregular shift patterns, for example the operating hours of public transport services may prevent users accessing work.

-9.28 Across the District and also nationally, the level of homeworking is increasing.
-This is seen as a positive movement as it reduces the need to travel.
-An increased level of homeworking has been made possible in the last few years due to the expansion of broadband internet, and access to computers.
-However, it is recognised that broadband connections may be slower or poorer in some areas of the District preventing effective homeworking from taking place.
+9.26 Across the District and also nationally, the level of homeworking is increasing.
+This is seen as a positive movement as it reduces the need to travel as well as potentially increasing patronage of rural business and services.
+An increased level of homeworking has been made possible in the last few years due to the expansion of superfast broadband (see section 2.21), improvements to 4G mobile internet and more flexible working arrangements.
+However, whilst improvements are taking place it is recognised that broadband/ mobile internet coverage may be slower or poorer in some remote areas of the District preventing effective homeworking from taking place.
+The potential benefits of homeworking are recognised in chapter 9 of the Local Plan Strategy (Economic Development and Enterprise).